 - the crew member's CID;

 - the type of document as coded in the European Reference Data Management System (ERDMS);

 - the issuing authority as coded in ERDMS;

 - the number of the document in 4 digits.

 - 7. Date of issue of certificate

 - 8. Date of expiry

-- 9. Issuing authority
+- Issuing authority

-As regards the Union certificates of qualifications, the title in the front side of the document may be replaced by and the flag may be the European Union flag.
+As regards the Union certificates of qualifications, the title in the front side of the document may be replaced by or